- The check virus protection notification appears due to problems with your antivirus software.

-aDo you keep getting a notification that says “Check your virus protection” on your computer?
+Do you keep getting a notification that says Check your virus protection on your Windows 10 computer?

 There are several ways to fix the virus protection notification from popping up all the time on your Windows 10 computer.
 To be more precise, here are seven tried solutions to help you resolve this issue.

 1. Temporarily disable your antivirus security software